Safaricom has committed to planting 5 million trees over the next 5 years to help the telco’s efforts to become carbon neutral.

 Stephen Chege, Safaricom’s Chief Corporate Affairs Officer said, “We are making a commitment.
 The government cannot do this alone.
 As a corporate, we want to stand out to be counted.”

-We also know that at 7.2 % of forest cover, Kenya is lagging behind a global benchmark of at least 10%.
+We also know that at 7.2 % of forest cover, Kenya lags behind a global benchmark of at least 10%.
 Yet this is a target we could hit by simply growing more trees than we cut down.

-He was speaking when Safaricom launched its 8th ‘Towards Reducing Inequalities’ 2019 Sustainable Business Report.
+He spoke when Safaricom launched its 8th ‘Towards Reducing Inequalities’ 2019 Sustainable Business Report.
 Chege said the Memorandum of Understanding signed with KFS is part of Safaricom’s carbon offset programme.

-He said, one of the biggest challenges the world is facing today is climate change.
-“In recognition of this, we made the bold commitment to become a net-zero carbon-emitting company by 2050.”
+He said one of the biggest challenges the world is facing today is climate change.
+“In recognition of this, we boldly committed to becoming a net-zero carbon-emitting company by 2050.”

-In 2017, Safaricom announced to become a net-zero carbon-emitting company by the year 2050.
-In 2018, it introduced targets aligned to the science-based targets initiative, in line with climate science to future proof its growth towards achieving the goal.
+In 2017, Safaricom announced it to become a net-zero carbon-emitting company by the year 2050.
+In 2018, it introduced targets aligned to the science-based targets initiative, in line with climate science, to future-proof its growth towards achieving the goal.

 “We continue to implement our green procurement policy across the business and partner with organisations committed to combating climate change, such as the B-Team and UN Global Compact,” said Sanda Ojiambo, Head of Sustainable Business and Social Impact at Safaricom.